ananas1991/MusicWizardBot/README.en.md

 A. Environment Variables:

 Set the following environment variables in your system.
+You can also copy the provided example file: `cp .env.example .env` and fill in your values.

     For macOS/Linux: